paradigmxyz/reth/book/cli/node.md

       --disable-discv4-discovery
           Disable Discv4 discovery

+      --discovery.addr <DISCOVERY_ADDR>
+          The UDP address to use for P2P discovery/networking

+          [default: 0.0.0.0]

       --discovery.port <DISCOVERY_PORT>
-          The UDP port to use for P2P discovery/networking. default: 30303
+          The UDP port to use for P2P discovery/networking

+          [default: 30303]

       --trusted-peers <TRUSTED_PEERS>
+          Comma separated enode URLs of trusted peers for P2P connections.

-          Target trusted peer enodes --trusted-peers enode://abcd@192.168.0.1:30303
+          --trusted-peers enode://abcd@192.168.0.1:30303

       --trusted-only
           Connect only to trusted peers

       --bootnodes <BOOTNODES>
-          Bootnodes to connect to initially.
+          Comma separated enode URLs for P2P discovery bootstrap.

           Will fall back to a network-specific default if not specified.